IF YOU SUSPECT YOU MAY HAVE THE CORONAVIRUS DISEASE (COVID-19), PLEASE CALL THE DEDICATED HOTLINE ON 1800 675 398.

 Can vegetarians follow a low FODMAP diet?

-What if your symptoms don’t improve?
+What if your symptoms do not improve?

 1. Check and recheck ingredient lists

-1. Consider other life stressors
+1. Consider other contributors

 The bottom line